yinheli/TDengine/docs/en/13-operation/07-import.md

 ## Import using taosdump

 A convenient tool for importing and exporting data is provided by TDengine, `taosdump`, which can be used to export data from one TDengine cluster and import into another one.
-For the details of using `taosdump` please refer to the taosdump documentation.
+For the details of using `taosdump` please refer to [Tool for exporting and importing data: taosdump](../../reference/taosdump).